Got a sweet tooth? You’re in good hands. Fat bombs are an essential part of low-carb keto diets and these 3-ingredient fat bombs are no exception.

 In life, cravings are a given.
-Unfortunately when you’re trying to lose weight your sweet tooth can become an unwanted obstacle.
-That’s why it’s essential to have a safety plan — like these no bake coconut cheesecake fat bombs.
+Unfortunately, when you’re trying to lose weight your sweet tooth can become an unwanted obstacle.
+That’s why it’s essential to have a plan in place — like these no-bake coconut fat bombs.

-Unlike your standard dessert options, these fat bombs are going to keep your blood sugar sailing smoothly.
-In addition, each of the ingredients in these little treats has their own weight loss benefits.
+Unlike your standard dessert options, these fat bombs are going to keep your blood sugar in check.
+In addition, each of the ingredients in these little treats has its own weight loss benefits.

-The lauric acid in coconut butter is an amazing immune-boosting compound.
+The lauric acid in coconut butter is a fantastic immune-boosting compound.
 It’s even been shown to have anti-cancer effects.
 In an in vitro study, lauric acid was shown to stop cancer growth, and kill cancer cells in both breast and endometrial cancer[*].